jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually/make_tdd_environment_no_wsl.rst

     * ``self.`` lets me use :ref:`attributes<test_attribute_error_w_class_attributes>` and :ref:`methods<what is a function?>` of the ``TestMagic`` :ref:`class<what is a class?>` which is a "child" of the `unittest.TestCase class`_, instead of using ``TestMagic().`` or ``unittest.TestCase().``

       ..
 IMPORTANT:: the name ``self`` is Python_ convention.
-I can use any name but it is easier to stick with convention for this concept
+I can use any name, though it is easier to stick with convention for this one

     * ``self.assertFalse(True)`` is an :ref:`assertion<what is an assertion?>`